rbaumbach/YabProjz/Hyperloop/Stories/Story-1.md

 Ex: [Gallery.images] (array of arrays) -> [Image]

 2. The height of each `UITableView` row was set to a static `132.0 pt.` since the requirements didn't state one.
 This is 3x the size of the normal `44.0 pt.` height.

+3. Descriptions returned from the Imgur API for images can be nil.
+I put "N/A" for the description those items.
+In a future ticket I will update this to the name of the search term that was used.

+### Status

+Completed